What is automatic control?

 Therefore, "PI" operation, which combines "P" operation with "I" operation, can be used to automatically eliminate the offset that has occurred.
 Using water in an aquarium as an example, PI operation is the fine-tuning of the water to achieve equilibrium at a temperature as close to the set value as possible.

 The I operation adjusts the operation amount of the P operation by proportionally accumulating the offset time and the operation amount.
-If the integration time is short, strong integration will be applied, and the deviation can be corrected in a short time, but hunting in which the current value fluctuates with the set value in between is likely to occur.
+If the integration time is short, strong integration will be applied, and the deviation can be corrected in a short time, but hunting, a phenomenon where the current value fluctuates around the set value is likely to occur.

 Therefore, the point of control is to set the integration time appropriately.